Saturday, August 24, 2024

 The Cataclysm & The War of the Lance

-The current year for our homebrewed Dragonlance campaign is set during 383AC.
+The current year for our Dragonlance campaign is set during 351 AC "After Cataclysm".

 Inspired By Trampas Whiteman

-The main thing we will be using from the Pacesetter B/X system is the races and the classes, basically the same as D&D but with a lot more choices to choose from.
-I've kept with the core races that Dragonlance uses, but have added the Half-Kender race.
+We have slightly modified the races and the classes, in Old-School Essentials to bring them up to the AD&D standards of the modules I will be running.
+I've kept with the core races that Dragonlance uses, but have added the Half-Kender & Half-Ogre races.
 You can just look them all over and you will see what has been done.
 I actually like what I've ended up with.

 All spells, magical items and such will come from whatever adventure module we are adventuring in or from specifically AD&D. All playable classes will have level caps raised to 18 across the board no matter what race the character is.
 I just found it exhausting to keep up with max levels of non-humans and decided to make everything cap at 18 to keep everything as simple as possible.
-The reasoning behind me using this modified version of B/X classes is because for some reason, I seriously love the old style gameplay.
+The reasoning behind me using Old-School Essentials is because for some reason, I seriously love the old style gameplay.

 Thursday, August 15, 2024